• Skip to main content

 Instructions

-• Heat coconut oil in a thick-bottomed kadai on a medium flame.
+• Heat cooking oil in a thick-bottomed deep saucepot or kadai on a medium flame.

 • Lastly, fold in the puffed rice (pori/ murmura) with a pinch of salt.
 Mix until all the puffed rice is coated with the spice and becomes crispier.

-• Switch off and transfer the content into a large bowl to cool.
+• Switch off and transfer the content into a large platter to cool.
 Serve with evening chai.

 More Indian Savoury Snack Recipes